Toyota to establish hydrogen-powered "Woven City" at base of Mt. Fuji

 The pedestrian and medium-speed mobility paths will effectively let people get from A to B through the city without ever having to leave a park-like recreation space with plenty of greenery.
 That'll be nice.
 And all the autonomous vehicles will be hydrogen powered, reflecting Toyota's commitment to fuel cell vehicles as the transport solution of the future – even though transport in a small urban area like this would be far better served by battery-powered EVs in our estimation, as hydrogen's only real advantage – quick refueling on long trips – doesn't come into play in town.

 Still, Japan and Korea are hell-bent on bypassing batteries in favor of a liquid hydrogen fuel economy, perhaps because this might allow them to move the considerable emissions involved in producing this "clean fuel" offshore to countries like Australia, which stand ready to produce it using brown coal and ship it over on enormous diesel ships.
-It's hard to see how it stacks up as a viable fuel otherwise, being extremely energy inefficient to produce (especially through "green" means, which themselves require the use of large amounts of clean water), difficult to store and transport, and highly explosive in air.
+It's hard to see how it stacks up as a viable fuel otherwise, being extremely energy inefficient to produce (especially through "green" means, which themselves require the use of large amounts of clean water), difficult to store and transport, and highly explosive in air in certain proportions.

 Still, Toyota has made its choice for the Woven City, and hydrogen it is.
 It'll certainly be interesting to see how this plays out in regular day-to-day usage.